-Jeffrey Bobeck is Director of Energy Policy Engagement and co-manager of the Carbon Capture Coalition at the Center for Climate and Energy Solutions, bringing three decades of policy and strategic communications experience.
+Jeffrey Bobeck is a Senior Advisor fof the Carbon Capture Coalition at the Center for Climate and Energy Solutions, bringing three decades of policy and strategic communications experience.

 Mr. Bobeck’s government experience includes serving on the staffs of two senior U.S. House members, where he contributed to major tax and international trade legislation and served as an official observer to the negotiations to end the war in El Salvador.
 In 2006, President George W. Bush appointed him Director of External Affairs for the U.S. Department of Energy, where he served as the second-ranking White House-appointed official in DOE’s $6 billion-annual Environmental Management program.